PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 Lists all the features in progress.
 The tab is divided into several sections: User Research, Prototyping, Specifications, Development, QA testing.

 #### Ready for the next version
-Lists all the features already developed and accessible on the latest branch on Github.
-These features will be accessible with the next minor release (1.7.7, 1.7.8, …).
+Lists all features that are already developed and thus available on GitHub's latest branch.
+In short, it means those features will be accessible in the next minor release: 1.7.7, 1.7.8, etc.

 #### Launched
 Lists all previously released features.